How to use a dance card in the Romantic Age

 The bright yellow winter aconite provides welcome colour to British gardens early in the year.
 Winter aconite blooms as early as January, and grows en masse under trees.
-The 18th-century fashion for landscape gardens brought the little plant into fashion.
+Did you know that the 18th-century fashion for landscape gardens brought the little plant into fashion?
 Continue reading

 Compiègne was one of three seats of the French royal government.
 The royal residence we know today, the Château de Compiègne, was built for Louis XV.
 Napoleon restored the château after it was left gutted during the French Revolution, and he ordered it to be made habitable again in 1807.
 He had its layout altered, a ballroom added, and the garden replanted.

 But what did the restless French emperor do with another palace?
 Well, he lived there with his young bride, Marie-Louise, and it was there where they spent their first night together.
 Continue reading

 In this post:

 - The marvel of the panoramic scene wallpaper

 - Technical innovations of the early 19th century

 Panoramic scene ‘L’Hindoustan’ in the Garden Room of Basildon Park / England

 Wallpaper has been known since at least the 15th century.
 Starting as a rare luxury item for the elite, wallpaper became more popular in England at the beginning of the 18th century.
 By then, wallpaper had become a cheap alternative to tapestry or panelling.
 1712, the government even imposed a tax on it.
 Despite the taxation the demand for wallpaper grew in the mid-18th century.